prasannakanti/XGBoost_pCO2_IO/README.md

 - `scipy`
 - `xgboost`
 - `sklearn`
+- `xarray`
-- `notebook`
+- `xskillscore`

 ## Usage

 ### Figures and Statistics
-To generate figures and perform statistical analyses, use the `figures_statistics.ipynb` notebook.
-Open the notebook in Jupyter and update the input file paths and parameters as needed.
+To generate figures and perform statistical analyses, use the `Figures_and_Statistics.ipynb` notebook.
+Open the notebook in Jupyter and update the input file paths and parameters as needed and load the necessary libraries.

 Run the notebook: